 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.

 They need to know if you have any of these conditions:

-an unusual reaction to Insulin, mannitol, medicines, foods, dyes, or preservatives
+an unusual or allergic reaction to insulin, other medicines, foods, dyes, or preservatives

 pregnant or trying to get pregnant

 It is important not to miss a dose.
-Your health care professional or prescriber should discuss a plan for missed doses with you.
+Your health care professional or doctor should discuss a plan for missed doses with you.
 If you do miss a dose, follow their plan.
 Do not take double doses.
-Know the signs of low and high blood sugar and make sure a close family member or friend can also recognize these signs.
-Contact your health care professional or prescriber at once if you have any problems.

 other medicines for diabetes